refinedev/refine/documentation/docs/core/hooks/useModal.md

 const { show, close, visible } = useModal();
 ```

-You can pass the returned `visible` as props to component and use `show` and `close` methods to hide and show it.
+You can use `visible` state to show or hide the modal.
+The `show` and `close` functions allow to change the `visible` state.
 It does not provide any functionality besides this.
 You can use this hook anywhere.

 ## Usage